disruptive-muenchen/chatbot/README.md

 Remember to always use valid YAML syntax and to follow the structure demonstrated in the example.

-Multiple personas are encouraged.
-Create AI bots that interact with each other!
+Creating multiple personas is encouraged.
+Generate AI bots that interact with each other!

 ## Contributing